 The Canada Refund Income Tax deposit payments do not have any specific dates.
 The payments are usually made during the tax season after the CRA has assessed or reassessed your tax returns.

-Canadians are generally expected to file their income tax and benefit returns by April 30 of each year.
-For this year, however, the deadline for filing your income tax returns for 2022 is May 2, 2022.
+Canadians are generally expected to file their income tax and benefit returns by April 30 of each year, and that is the case for 2023.

-If you are self-employed, you are expected to file your tax returns by June 15.
+If you're self-employed, you are expected to file your tax returns by June 15.

 The CRA processes your tax refunds within two weeks if you file your tax returns electronically.
 This means you may receive your Canada RIT deposit payments within two weeks of filing your tax returns.